uditjain-cyber/AlgorithmsDaily/README.md

 #### Who can contribute to this repo?
   Anyone from SVCE who is passionate about Open Source and can contribute quality solutions to the aforementioned questions in any programming language.

-   #### When should I submit the pull request?
+   #### When and should I submit pull request(s)?
   You can submit pull request(s) anytime from October 1, 2019 to October 31, 2019.
-If your pull requests meet a threshold quality, they will be merged, else shall be marked as spam.
+If your pull request(s) meet a certian threshold quality, they will be merged, else shall be marked as spam.
+  Here is an excellent [repo](https://github.com/Logic-Xcution/Kickoff-To-Open-Source) explaining how to make your first pull request.

   #### What language should I use to code?
   All programming languages are more than just welcomed here.